stone-payments/stoneco-guidelines/backend/python/README.md

 This chapter is to explain how the files work in Python.

 ##### 14.3.1 Open
-To work with files is necessary open their before to use.
+To work with files is necessary open them before using them.
 This is done with the following line:

 ```python
 file = open(filename, mode)
 ```

-When open a file, it is necessary say the mode.
-In Python exists this modes:
+When opening a file, it is necessary say the mode.
+In Python there exist these modes:

-* 'r' → read only, it is for default.
-But it is a good practice write it.
+* 'r' → read only, the default mode.
+But it is a good practice to write it.
 * 'w' → write only, if the file exists, it will be erased.
-* 'a' → when write it appends in the end of the file.
+* 'a' → when writing it appends the content at the end of the file.
 * '+r' → read and write.

 But open with the last code is a bad practice.
-Because it doesn't ensure that the file will close.
+Because it doesn't ensure that the file will be closed.
 For this reason use the following code:

 ```python
 with open(filename, mode) as f: